ruchikakumbhar10/Breast-Cancer-Prediction-System-with-Data-Intelligence/README.md

 - Performed:

-Data cleaning and preprocessing
+Data cleaning and Preprocessing

-Feature selection and scaling
+Feature selection and Scaling

 Model evaluation and comparison